Mark Davis (American football): Relocation to Las Vegas

-Davis gained control of the team towards the end of the Raiders lease with the Oakland Coliseum, a facility that dates back to 1965 and had multiple issues due to its age.
-It was also at the time the only facility that still housed both a Major League Baseball and NFL team, a major point of contention for both leagues.
-As such, Davis put himself in charge of an effort to construct a new stadium for the Raiders, an issue that his father Al was never able to solve in his tenure as owner.
+Davis gained control of the team towards the end of the Raiders lease with the Oakland Coliseum, a facility that dates back to 1965 and had many problems related to its age.
+It was also at the time the only facility that still housed both a Major League Baseball team and an NFL team, a major point of contention for both leagues.
+As such, Davis put himself in charge of an effort to construct a new stadium for the Raiders, an issue his father Al was never able to solve in his tenure as owner.
 He initially stated a desire to keep the Raiders in Oakland (preferably on the Coliseum site) or the immediate area.
-Due to the lack of a stadium plan, Davis began to communicate with representatives in other cities such as Los Angeles, San Antonio, and Las Vegas.
+Because the city lacked a stadium plan, Davis began to communicate with representatives in other cities such as Los Angeles, San Antonio and Las Vegas.

 In late February 2015, Davis announced that the Raiders would pursue a shared stadium in Carson, California, with Dean Spanos and the San Diego Chargers.
 Davis' and Spanos' proposal directly competed with and eventually lost to Rams' owner Stan Kroenke and his proposed stadium in Inglewood.

-Until after the Carson vote Davis was also actively working towards a resolution in Oakland.
+Until the Carson vote, Davis was also actively working towards a resolution in Oakland.
 In an interview, he said "we are trying everything possible to get something done in Oakland right on the same exact site we're on right now".
-However, after a dispute over rent in Oakland where the city raised the rent on the team after the Carson plan failed and due to lack of what Davis saw as a credible plan from Oakland, Davis began exclusive discussions with Las Vegas.
+However, after a dispute over rent in Oakland, whereby the city raised the rent on the team after the Carson plan failed and because Davis saw that Oakland lacked a credible plan, Davis began exclusive discussions with Las Vegas.
 He initially teamed up with Sheldon Adelson to get a stadium in Las Vegas though after funding was acquired for the stadium Adelson was cut out of the deal.
 On March 27, 2017, the National Football League officially approved the Raiders move from Oakland to Las Vegas in a 31–1 vote, ensuring them a new stadium in the process.